Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.networks.addPeering({ network: "network", project: "project",  });

 /*
+Cancel requests to remove a peering from the specified network.
+Applicable only for PeeringConnection with update_strategy=CONSENSUS.
+Cancels a request to remove a peering from the specified network.
+*/
+await gapi.client.compute.networks.cancelRequestRemovePeering({ network: "network", project: "project",  });

+/*
 Deletes the specified network.
 */
 await gapi.client.compute.networks.delete({ network: "network", project: "project",  });